DataManagementLab/thesis-blockchainManager/README.md

 ### Things to consider while running this Project

-Note: An important information to consider while trying to run this project is that, the docker in itself does not have the sudo permissions.

-Thus it is not allowed to do its tasks, so we need to create another group wherein we provide docker with the right permission allowing docker to run on the machine.

-In order to do so, I can recommend an article which would [help](https://adamtheautomator.com/docker-permission-denied/)

-If not done will provide us an error that docker does not have enough priviledges.
+* If you receive an error message that docker does not have enough priviledges after running the command below, it means you need to provide sudo rights to run docker in the system.

-This can be checked by running the

 ```bash
 docker run hello-world
 ```

-This command should create a container print the contents and then exit the container.
-However if it gives error regarding the priviledges, that means docker does not have the appropriate priviledges to function.

-We can do the steps below so the error doesnot occur again.
+* Docker does not have the sudo rights by default, so you need to provide sudo rights to docker.

+* In order to do so, refer to this article for [help](https://adamtheautomator.com/docker-permission-denied/)

+* To provide the sudo rights, use the commands below.

 ```bash